alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 3,
+  slide_image2
+  filename="slide3.png"
-  :alt => "A quote by Charles Feltman: “Trust is choosing to risk making something you value vulnerable to another person's actions.”"
+  alt="A quote by Charles Feltman: “Trust is choosing to risk making something you value vulnerable to another person's actions.”"
 %}

 But trust is kind of a nebulous thing, isn't it?